-- 1. Read all sections completely and refer questions to University of Southern Indiana Administrator-in-Training (A.I.T.)
-Residency instructor Karla Diekemper; Health Professions HP 3093; 812-465-1170; kdiekemper@usi.edu - 2.
+- 1. Read all sections completely and refer questions to University of Southern Indiana Gerontology Curriculum Coordinator Leah Flake; Health Professions HP 3093; 812-465-1170; Iflake@usi.edu - 2.
 Please type or print all sections of the application.
 This packet is also in electronic format for your use. - 3.
 Complete all CastleBranch requirements before beginning the AIT-Residency Program. - 5.
 State/Federal background checks are required for AIT Residency experiences. - 6.
-Return completed forms to Karla Diekemper, College of Nursing and Health Professions, University of Southern Indiana, 8600 University Boulevard, HP 3093, Evansville, IN 47712, by the deadline date (no later than the first day of the practicum experience or a date determined by instructor.
-Keep a copy of the information for your files. - 7.
+Return completed to Leah Flake or via GERO 499 Blackboard uploads by the deadline date (no later than the first day of the practicum experience or a date determined by instructor).
+Keep a copy of your documents for your own file. - 7.
 This packet does not substitute for preceptor application process to the Indiana Professional Licensing Agency. - 8.
 IT IS THE APPLICANT'S RESPONSIBILITY TO SEE THAT ALL ITEMS ARE SUBMITTED ON TIME, IN GOOD ORDER, AND IN THE PROPER NUMBER OF COPIES. - 9.
 IF A COMPLETE AIT APPLICATION INCLUDING ALL DOCUMENTATION DOES NOT ARRIVE IN THE UNIVERSITY OF SOUTHERN INDIANA A.I.T.
 RESIDENCY FACULTY'S OFFICE BY THE STATED DEADLINE, THERE IS NO GUARANTEE THAT THE APPLICATION WILL BE REVIEWED.